 For each incident, the operator will also need to inform officers, other emergency agencies, utilities or other services such as the RSPCA, as required by the incident.
 They will also mobilise any further appliances and meet requests from the Fireground during a developing incident.

-Emergency Plans are restricted documents which only control and specialist officers have access to which will assist with large scale emergencies.
+Emergency Plans = These are restricted documents which only Control and specialist officers have access to which will assist with large scale emergencies.

-The mobilising system used by Control is called Vision and is supplied by Fortek Computers in Gosport.
+The mobilising system used by Control is called Vision 3 and is supplied by Capita.

-The system incorporates automatic vehicle location, and calculates how far the nearest appliance is, in minutes, from the incident, which enables the Control staff to mobilise the nearest possible appliance and so provide a better service to the people of Norfolk.
+The system incorporates Automatic Vehicle Location (AVL), and calculates how far the nearest appliance is, in minutes, from the incident, which enables the Control staff to mobilise the nearest possible appliance and so provide a better service to the population of Norfolk.

-All the Fire appliances and officers' cars in the fleet are fitted with mobile data terminals.
+Most of the Fire appliances in the fleet are fitted with Mobile Data Terminals (MDT).
 Mobilising instructions can be transmitted directly to the vehicle required in a data format.
 The crews can also access information from their mobile data terminals such as the location of water hydrants, mapping information and information on high risk premises.

 Data messages can be exchanged between the vehicle and Control, which helps eliminate problems caused by radio interference and ensures that messages are received correctly.